jolie/docs/basics/communication-ports/data_types.md

 }
 ```

+*Example*.
 In this case cardinalities are defined by occurrences where minimal occurrence of `aSubNode` of type `T` is one and maximum occurrences of the same node are five.

 ```text
 type CustomType: T {